An Adjoint Formulation of Energetic Particle Confinement: Mean Escape Time

-The phase space distribution of fast ion escape times can be conveniently illustrated by taking slices of the $\left( R, Z, \xi\right)$ of the PINN's solution.
-The escape time of ions born with $\theta = 0$ is shown in Fig. \ref{fig:ET3}.
-Here, ions in the edge of the plasma can be lost quickly due to direct orbit loss, with ions initially located deeper in the plasma having much longer confinement times.
+The phase space distribution of the fast ion mean escape time can be conveniently illustrated by taking slices in the three-dimensional $\left( R, Z, \xi\right)$ space.
+The mean escape time of ions born with $\theta = 0$ (weak field side) is shown in Fig. \ref{fig:ET3} on a $\log_{10}$ scale.
+Here, counter-current ions ($\xi < 0$) born in the edge of the plasma are lost quickly due to direct orbit loss, with both co and counter current ions initially located deeper in the plasma having much longer mean escape times.
 Further noting that the white contour indicates the trapped-passing boundary, it is evident that co-current passing ions (positive pitches above the white contour) have far better confinement in comparison to counter-current ions.
 Similarly, in the trapped region, ions that begin with $\xi > 0$ are much better confined compared to ions with $\xi < 0$.
-Comparing the left and right panels of Fig. \ref{fig:ET0}, this difference in confinement results from trapped ions born with $\xi < 0$ at $\theta = 0$ having orbits that extend to larger radii [Fig. \ref{fig:ET0}(b)], in contrast to trapped ions born with $\xi>0$ [Fig. \ref{fig:ET0}(a)].
+Comparing the left and right panels of Fig. \ref{fig:ET0}, this difference in confinement results from trapped ions born with $\xi < 0$ at $\theta = 0$ having orbits that extend out to larger radii [Fig. \ref{fig:ET0}(b)], in contrast to trapped ions born with $\xi>0$ [Fig. \ref{fig:ET0}(a)].
 The ions with the worst confinement are those just inside the trapped-passing boundary and $\xi < 0$, which are expected to have the largest banana width, and thus be most susceptible to orbit loss.